Moetez-Fradi/X-qdrant/README.md

     <a href="https://cloud.qdrant.io/"><img src="https://img.shields.io/badge/Qdrant-Cloud-24386C.svg?logo=cloud&style=flat-square" alt="Qdrant Cloud"></a>
 </p>

+# New Addition: Explainability Module (XQdrant)

+I have extended Qdrant with a powerful **Explainability Module** that enhances similarity searches by providing insights into the most influencing dimensions.
+This feature allows users to understand the factors contributing to vector similarities, fostering greater transparency and interpretability in AI-driven applications.

+### Key Features:
+- **Influencing Dimensions**: Retrieve the top dimensions that most impact the similarity score.
+- **Optional Retrieval Argument**: Seamlessly integrate explainability as an optional parameter in your search requests.

+This addition makes Qdrant not only a high-performance vector database but also a tool for explainable AI.

+For more details, see the [explainability module](lib/segment/src/spaces/explainability.rs).

+---

 **Qdrant** (read: _quadrant_) is a vector similarity search engine and vector database.
 It provides a production-ready service with a convenient API to store, search, and manage points—vectors with an additional payload
 Qdrant is tailored to extended filtering support.
 It makes it useful for all sorts of neural-network or semantic-based matching, faceted search, and other applications.